Spanish LGBTQ groups wary of monkeypox stigma as Pride nears

 MADRID (AP) — With one of Europe's largest gay pride celebrations right around the corner, Spain's LGBTQ community is worried that the outbreaks of monkeypox on the continent could lead to an increase in homophobic sentiment based on misunderstandings of the disease.

+Spanish health authorities said Friday there were now 98 confirmed cases in the country, the highest number in Europe.
+The tally includes one woman, the region of Madrid said Friday.
+The World Health Organization has reported nearly 200 cases of monkeypox in more than 20 countries not usually known to have outbreaks of the unusual disease.

-Spanish health authorities said Thursday that there were now 84 confirmed cases in the country, the highest number in Europe.
-They have been centering their investigations on links between a Gay Pride event in the Canary Islands that drew some 80,000 people at the beginning of May, and cases linked to a Madrid sauna.
+Health authorities have centered their investigations on links between a Gay Pride event in the Canary Islands that drew 80,000 people earlier this month, and cases linked to a Madrid sauna.

-But some people, particularly gay and bisexual men, believe there is a touch of homophobic hysteria in the wider public's reaction to the rare outbreak of the disease outside of Africa, where it has long been endemic.
+But some people, particularly gay and bisexual men, believe there is a touch of homophobic hysteria in the wider public's reaction to the rare outbreak outside of Africa, where it has long been endemic.

 Most of the known cases in Europe have been among men who have sex with men, according to authorities in Britain, Spain, Germany and Portugal.
 A top adviser to the World Health Organization said the outbreak was likely triggered by sexual activity at two recent mass events in Europe.

-The outbreak in Spain comes in the run-up to Madrid’s Gay Pride celebration, which will happen in early July.
+The outbreak in Spain comes in the run-up to Madrid’s Gay Pride celebration in July.
 It is expected to draw large crowds, unlike the last two years' events, which were scaled down or canceled because of COVID-19 restrictions.
 Organizers say the city's last pre-pandemic Pride celebration, in 2019, drew roughly 1.6 million revelers, though police put the figure at around 400,000.

 “Pride is a huge party, it is a moment to make our voice be heard, that brings lots of people together,” Mario Blázquez, coordinator of health programs for the LGBTQ group COGAM in Madrid, told The Associated Press.

-Blázquez said he's worried that next month’s Pride celebrations could be endangered by overzealous restrictions driven in part by prejudice and in part by the fears of another public health emergency on top of the lingering COVID-19 pandemic.
+Blázquez is worried that Pride celebrations could be endangered by overzealous restrictions driven in part by prejudice and in part by the fears of another public health emergency on top of the lingering COVID-19 pandemic.

 “We don’t know what will happen.
 We don’t know what the level of transmission of the virus will be or what legal measures could be taken.
-And then what stigma could be generated by these legal measures that sometimes are discriminatory.”
+And then what stigma could be generated by these legal measures that sometimes are discriminatory,” he said.

-So far, Spanish authorities have not mentioned any sweeping public health measures that would impede large gatherings.

 “This is a disease that any member of the population can get,” Blázquez said.
 “We are facing an outbreak that unfortunately once again has hit LGBTQ people, and especially gay and bisexual men.
 What's happening is somewhat similar to the first cases of HIV.”

-Health authorities in Europe, North America, Israel and Australia have identified more than 150 cases of the disease in recent weeks.
+Health authorities have reported cases in Europe, North America, Israel and Australia.
 It’s a surprising outbreak of a disease that rarely appears outside Africa, where it has remained a serious health threat since the first cases in human were discovered in the 1970s.

 Health officials around the world are keeping watch for more cases because, for the first time, the disease appears to be spreading among people who didn’t travel to Africa.
 They stress, however, that the risk to the general population is low.